City-of-Helsinki/mlops-template/README.md

 nbdev_install_git_hooks
 python -m ipykernel install --user --name [your ipython kernel name] --display-name "Python [python version] ([your ipython kernel name])"
 ```
+3. Edit `settings.ini`, `docs/_config.yml` and `docs/_data/topnav.yml` according to your project details.
+You can continue editing them in the future.
 4. Configure your git user name and email adress (one of those added to your git account) if you haven't done it already:
 ```
 git config --global user.name "FIRST_NAME LAST_NAME"